plutojal/MyFirstNeuralNetwork/README.md

 # MyFirstNeuralNetwork
-This is my first impleication of a neural network.
+This is my first implication of a neural network.